 The most cost effective way to prepare for a power outage is with a backup/standby generator and a transfer switch.
 We can help you with that too, if interested.

 8. What happens to my grid-tied solar system when there is a power outage or brown-out?

 If the grid goes down, your grid-tied PV system will turn off.
-It is designed not to ‘backfeed’ if in the event there is work being done to repair the power lines.
+It is designed not to ‘backfeed’ in the event that there is work being done to repair the power lines.
 When the power comes back on, the inverters will sense grid-voltage and, with a minor delay, start up again assuming there is sunlight to generate power.